emfcamp/Website/templates/about/live-in-vehicles.md

 ## Arrival and departure

+More details will be announced closer to the event.

+{#
 You should aim to arrive between **08:00 and 16:00 on Thursday** or between **08:00 and 12:00 on Friday**, and depart on **Monday between 12:00 and 16:00**.
 Arrivals and departures outside these hours may be possible, but they will be slower due to the need to escort vehicles to keep attendees safe.

 No live-in vehicle movements are allowed after dark.
 If you arrive after sunset, you can stay in the car park until morning.